-However, reimbursement issues and stringent regulatory guidelines and high cost and side effects associated with therapies are expected to restrain the growth of the global market in the forecast period.
+However, reimbursement issues, stringent regulatory guidelines, and high cost & side effects associated with therapies are expected to restrain the growth of the global market over the analysis period.

 |By End User|

 |Ambulatory Surgical Centers|